craig2007/CSC842/project2/README.md

 To run android-package-analyzer, you can use `python -m android_package_analyzer [package_name]`.
 Along with the required `package_name` argument, android-package-analyzer has the below optional arguments:

-    -d, --device DEVICE          The serial number of the Android device to be analyzed -h, --help                   Display the help menu for android-package-analyzer -o, --outdir OUTPUT          Directory to output results to
+    -d, --device DEVICE          The serial number of the Android device to be analyzed.
+    -h, --help                   Display the help menu for android-package-analyzer.
+    -k, --key-file               The path to a file containing a VirusTotal API key.
+Required when -s flag is used.
+    -o, --outdir OUTPUT          Directory to output results to.
+    -s, --scan                   A flag to have the tool submit the package to VirusTotal to be scanned for malware.
+The -k argument must be included when this argument is used.

 ## Future Work